AI in game development: An efficient replacement for play-testers

 Implications of AI testing in game development

-- Media companies increasingly diverting a portion of their film and television spending on video game production.
+• Media companies reallocating a significant portion of their film and television budgets to video game production, recognizing the growing appeal of interactive entertainment.

 Insight references